 It is entirely possible that by failing to engage and build great relationships with employees, retailers are compromising the very investments they are making to help them put customers first.

 As we invest to inform and understand customers better, are we forgetting to inform and understand employees?
-Are the demands of competitive differentiation, profitability, and need to deliver ever faster and more flexibly to customers simply crowding out the needs of the staff on which we depend?
+Are the demands of competitive differentiation, profitability, and the need to deliver ever faster and more flexibly to customers simply crowding out the needs of the staff on which we depend?

-In today’s retail business, maintaining brilliant brand experience for customers depends on every interaction being easy and effortless.
+In today’s retail business, maintaining a brilliant brand experience for customers depends on every interaction being easy and effortless.
 Success rests not just on the platforms we choose or the technical ease of interaction, but on the people interactions and perceptions that come along with that.

 In order to avoid risk to one’s retail reputation, retailers must realise that their workforce is as central to brand success as their customers.
 We must ensure that our staff play an active and positive role in building our brand relationships with shoppers and customers.
 Here are the three keys to making that happen: